lfresard/github_tutorial/README.md

 * or you don't want to overwrite anything from the master directory for now, and you will create a branch to put your changes on.

-## 4. Push to the existing repository
+## 4. Solution 1: Push to the existing repository

+Here the changes to your files will overwrite the original files in your repository
 ```shell
 DN52eo2r:example_github_repo lfresard$ git push -u origin master
 Counting objects: 3, done.